 Which Fuel Pump is right for you?

 Numerous factors determine which is the best pump for you – horsepower, brake-specific fuel consumption, fuel type, system-pressure requirements, filtration, and supply voltage.
 To select the right fuel pump for your application, first determine your engine's maximum horsepower, either by dyno-testing or by using your manufacturer's advertised horsepower rating.
 To be safe, stay on the high side.

 Next, consider your brake-specific fuel consumption, which is the amount of fuel consumed per unit of power produced.
 Most naturally aspirated gas-burning engines operate at 0.4-.0.5 pounds per horsepower per hour.
 Nitrous engines are slightly higher, about 0.5-0.6, and forced-induction (supercharged or turbocharged) engines are the highest, about 0.6-0.75.
 Fuel type is another factor – ethanol engines use 30-35% more fuel than gas-burning engines, and methanol (alcohol) engines as much as 100-200% more.
 You'll also want to keep in mind the weight of your fuel.
 (A gallon of pump gas weighs about 6 pounds.)

 Some fuel pumps – typically those used with lower-pressure applications – regulate the pressure themselves.
 Higher-pressure systems usually need an external pressure regulator to maintain the proper operating pressure for your setup.

-So whatever your engine manufacturer, your preferred fuel, your fuel-system type, or your choice of pump style, this informative video will be eight minutes well-spent and a great place to start!
+Whatever your engine manufacturer, your preferred fuel, your fuel-system type, or your choice of pump style, hopefully this informative video was eight minutes well-spent.

 Share this post